apalmer/docker-demo/docs/readme.md

 - Windows version of the host and the clients must match

 ![Docker on Windows](/docker-demo/images/docker-on-windows-windows-and-linux.png)
+Docker on Windows supports running both Windows (OS) containers and Linux (OS) containers.
 There are at least 3 different ways to run Linux containers on Windows:
 1. [Linux containers in a Moby VM](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/linux-containers)
 2. [Linux Containers with Hyper-V isolation](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/linux-containers)
 3. [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about)